Laura Schuler

-Laura Lynne Schuler (born December 3, 1970) is a Canadian ice hockey coach and former player who was a member of the 1998 Canadian women's Olympic hockey team.
+Laura Lynne Schuler (born December 3, 1970) is a Canadian ice hockey coach for Minnesota Duluth of the WCHA and former player who was a member of the 1998 Canadian women's Olympic hockey team.

 Playing career

 Schuler played one sport in high school.
 She was captain of the field hockey.
 She earned MVP awards in field hockey, ice hockey and soccer.
 Schuler won three Canadian national soccer championships with Scarborough United.
 Schuler began playing with the Toronto Aeros' youth organization when she was 11 years old in 1981.
 After three years with the Aeros, she played with the Scarborough Firefighters from 1984 to 1989.
 In 1994, Schuler joined the Toronto Red Wings.

 Northeastern

 In 1989, Schuler entered Northeastern University in Boston to pursue a bachelor's degree in cardiovascular health and exercise.
 As a rookie, she was the Huskies scoring leader in goals, assists, and total points.
 After the 90–91 season, she scored 20 goals and 13 assists.
 The following season, the Huskies had 20 wins and seven losses.
 Schuler accumulated 20 goals and 13 assists for 33 points.
 Once again, she led the team in goals, assists and points.

 In 1991–92, Schuler was part of the Huskies third consecutive 20-win season (the Huskies went 20–5–2).
 Schuler had another season with 20 goals.
 For the year, she had 29 points.
 During her final year of 1992–93, she was named team captain.
 As she was the team leader in scoring with 16 goals and 20 assists, (for 36 points), she suffered a season-ending leg injury.
 The injury occurred with seven games remaining.
 For her career, her numbers with the Huskies included 64 goals, (fifth overall), 57 assists (ninth), and 121 points (eighth).